 Over the years it’s become normal to eat between meals, and to reward ourselves with high-sugar, high-fat foods.
 This means we’re often filling up on the ‘bad’ stuff and leaving little room for the ‘good.’
 For more information about a healthy diet take a look at The Eatwell Guide.

-- 65% of Scots are overweight or obese, but 75% believe they have a healthy or very health diet.
+- 65% of Scots are overweight or obese.
 We need to think about what, when and how we eat to maintain a healthy weight.

 - Most people in Scotland (85%) know that an unhealthy diet can cause lots of health problems, like some cancers, Type 2 diabetes and heart disease.